-The following studies and analyses are planned:
+The following studies and analyses in the field at EGRIP 2023 are planned:

 Logging and documentation:

 All freshly drilled ice cores will be fitted to previous runs and core quality and integrity documented.
 Core depth and bag numbers will be assigned.
 Logging and documentation is done inside the logging cabin.